 While they might not be for everyone, rows AA to B, which are closest to the stage, are the most expensive.
 If you’re looking for some budget-friendly options, we have the next best thing.
 Rows H and I in the upper middle level offer a great view of the stage and the prices are lower than those of the premium orchestra seats.

 If you’re looking for cheaper options, the last couple of rows, J and K are the cheapest in the house.
 The best part is that since Circle in the Square Theatre is small and the seating arrangement is more intimate, even the seats in the last rows offer a pretty great view of the stage.

-How Far in Advance Should you Book Once On This Island Tickets?
+How Far in Advance Should You Book Oklahoma!
+Tickets?

 Ideally, getting a headstart of two, or to be safe three, weeks seems reasonable if you’re looking for the best seats in the theatre like premium orchestra or second level orchestra.
 If you book your tickets at least 1-2 weeks in advance, you can score the best seats in the theatre.
 Headout, an online concierge for the best experiences in your city, allows you to book seats up to 90 days in advance!

-Wondering how to score cheap tickets for Once On This Island on Broadway?
-Get great last minute deals on A Once On This Island tickets on Headout, your one stop, on-demand mobile aconcierge.
+Wondering how to score cheap tickets for Oklahoma! on Broadway?
+Get great last minute deals on Oklahoma! tickets on Headout, your one stop, on-demand mobile aconcierge.

 Choose your show, select your seats, and show up at the theatre on the day of the experience.
 In the meantime, a Headout representative will take care of the legwork and meet you at the theatre before your show to hand-deliver your tickets.

 Circle in the Square Theatre : 30-Second Takeaway